LiewKuanYung/Task-Manager-Flask/REMINDER.md

 ## Issue 2 (5:42): activate env

-The 'source' command is for linux (Poisix), not really for windows
+The _source_ command is for linux or Poisix, not really for windows
 <br>
 Since I'm using powershell, what I should do is
 <br>
 ```
-terminal> Set-ExecutionPolicy RemoteSigned (this doesn't work)
+terminal> Set-ExecutionPolicy RemoteSigned (but this doesn't work)
 ```
 However, this might run into access denied issues.
 Instead, use
 ```